 NCSE’s programs support people and organize local communities to ensure that evolution and climate change are taught without compromise.
 They are vigilant in monitoring for anti-science legislation, inaccurate textbooks, and compromised science standards, and effectively organize local responses whenever problems arise.

-Staff: Ann Reid (Executive Director), Lin Andrews (Director of Teacher Support), Glenn Branch (Deputy Director), Kate Carter (Director of Community Science Education), Brad Hoge (Director of Teacher Support), Nina Hollenberg (Member Realtions Manager), Rae Holzman (Director of Operations), Deb Janes (Director of Development), Paul Oh (Director of Communications), Emma Doctors (Program Coordinator), Stuart Fogg (IT Specialist).
+Staff: Ann Reid (Executive Director), Lin Andrews (Director of Teacher Support), Glenn Branch (Deputy Director), Kate Carter (Director of Community Science Education), Lin Andrews (Director of Teacher Support), Nina Hollenberg (Member Realtions Manager), Rae Holzman (Director of Operations), Deb Janes (Director of Development), Paul Oh (Director of Communications), Emma Doctors (Program Coordinator), Stuart Fogg (IT Specialist).

 Oakland, CA 94610

-The section "Take Action" contains detailed information on how to support the activity of the Association and its Campaigns.
+The section "Get Involved" contains detailed information on how to support the activity of the Association and its Campaigns.
 It also contains information on how a teacher can "ask for help" at the NCSE in case of problem.
-A page is dedicated to the "Science Booster Clubs", operative in Iowa since 2015, which support, at a local level, the activities of the Association.

-The "Learn" section presents a rich collection of information, teaching and didactic material, on the nature of the scientific method, creationism, evolutionism, climate change theories and the reference legislation.
+The "Teaching Resources" section presents a rich collection of information, teaching and didactic material, on the nature of the scientific method, creationism, evolutionism, climate change theories and the reference legislation.

-The Newsletter "NCSE Reports" is published quarterly and is available online.
-From the "Home Page" it is possible to access the NCSE Blog.
+The Newsletter "RNCSE Reports" is published quarterly and is available online.